 Ironically, the idea was first proposed in 1784 by Benjamin Franklin to preserve candle usage by aligning clocks with sunlight times.
 The idea was rejected and wasn’t implemented in the U.S. until 2007.

-When does daylight savings time end?
+When does daylight savings time begin?

 Do we gain or lose an hour of sleep?